- As low as $464/Night

 - Approximately 1800 square feet

 Stay in a peaceful community close to the beach with a handsome Backyard view of our modest lake with dock.
-Savor nights at the campfire as well as a screened in porch and a private deck off the master.
+Appreciate nights at the campfire as well as a screened in porch and a private deck off the master.
 This home has been completely rehabbed with everything brand new.
 A gourmet kitchen with island.
 An open concept living room with fireplace.
 An entertaining family room downstairs with pool table.

 About the Area